Yashi09Saxena/Yashi09Saxena/README.md

 	<a href="https://www.linkedin.com/in/yashisaxena"><img src="https://img.shields.io/badge/LinkedIn--blueviolet.svg?style=social&logo=linkedin" alt="LinkedIn"></a>
 	<a href="https://www.instagram.com/_yashisaxena"><img src="https://img.shields.io/badge/Instagram--blueviolet.svg?style=social&logo=Instagram" alt="LinkedIn"></a>
 </p>
- **I'm a Software Engineer, Sketch artist and Painter**!
+**Talking about Personal Stuffs:**
- -- 🔭 I’m currently working on java projects
+- 👨💻 I’m currently working on java projects.
- --  🌱 I’m currently learning professional communication and coding.
+- 🌱 I’m currently learning ofessional communication and C++;
- --  👯 I’m looking to collaborate on new ideas
+- 👯 I’m looking to collaborate on new java ideas 🤝;
- --  🤔 I’m looking for help with career guidance.
+- 🤔 I’m looking for help with Data Structures and Algorithms 😭;
- --  💬 Ask me about creative in work
+- 💬 Ask me about anything, I am happy to help;
- --  📫 How to reach me: ysaxena1998@gmail.com
+- ⚡️ Fun-Fact:
- --  😄 Pronouns: she/her
+- 📫 How to reach me: ysaxena1998@gmail.com;
- --  ⚡ Fun fact: The first computer programmer was a woman named Ada Lovelace.
+- 📝
 <!--
 **Yashi09Saxena/Yashi09Saxena** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.